Kinesiology / Physical Education

 FITN 304.3 Walking Fitness III (0.5- 1 units)

 Students gain an advanced intermediate level understanding of cardiovascular fitness through walking.
-Students will evaluate their individual levels of cardiovascular fitness and develop a advanced intermediate level personal walking program.
+Students will evaluate their individual levels of cardiovascular fitness and develop an advanced intermediate level personal walking program.

 FITN 304.4 Walking Fitness IV (0.5- 1 units)

 Students gain an advanced level understanding of cardiovascular fitness through walking.
-Students will evaluate their individual levels of cardiovascular fitness and develop a advanced level personal walking program.
+Students will evaluate their individual levels of cardiovascular fitness and develop an advanced level personal walking program.

 FITN 305.1 Cardiovascular Development - Running Emphasis I (0.5- 2 units)